neozhang307/PERKS/stencil/3dstencil/README.md

   python ProcessRsts2cuh.py
 can generate perksconfig.cuh
 perksconfig.cuh configured max register for each type of stencil with 128 or 256 max register per thread and with single and double precision
+# generated
+ baseline:    baseline implementation

+ baseline_cm: baseline implementation with persistent thread

+ persistent:  PERKS noting cache

+ gen:         PERKS able to choose cache with shared memory

+ genwr:       PERKS cache to max register amount and about to use shared memory

+# RUN parameter:
+--fp32 (single precision)

+--check (check result with CPU)

+--usesm (use shared memory for cache)

+--bdim=[128,256]

+--blkpsm=[TB per SMX, invalid in baseline]

+--iter=[total time step amount]

+--warmup (warmup run)

+--doubletile (double the concurrency of code (only for single precision))

  # LIMITATION
 - [for portability] only width_x=dimx*[interger] is supported.